flexbox/contextAPI-exercise/README.md

 New context API exercise

+- Have a look at AuthContext.js

+Once you understand the code:

+1. Declare a variable called AuthContext and set it to React.createContext() on line 3

+2. export the AuthProvider and AuthConsumer on line 35

+Export the AuthProvider component to define our state (whether the user is logged in) and pass its state to the value prop on the Provider.

 - In App.js we need to wrap our Header inside the AuthProvider

 - In Header.js use a render callback inside the AuthConsumer and conditionally display a login or logout button and link.